Buddenbrock/contrast-switch.js/README.md

 ![Last commit](https://img.shields.io/github/last-commit/buddenbrock/contrast-switch.js?style=for-the-badge)
 ![GitHub repo size](https://img.shields.io/github/repo-size/Buddenbrock/contrast-switch.js?style=for-the-badge)

-This javascript includes a solution for adding accessibility styles for official acceccibility guidelines (`WCAG 2.1`, `EN 301 549 V3.1.1` or `BITV 2.0`) on a user interaction button click.
+This JavaScript includes a solution for adding accessibility styles for official acceccibility guidelines (`WCAG 2.1`, `EN 301 549 V3.1.1` or `BITV 2.0`) on a user interaction button click.
 User select will be saved inside users local storage so if you switch pages, your settings will be honored and the additional stylesheet loaded again.

 ## How to Install